-Linda K. Honold brings a rare blend of intellectual depth, leadership experience and social impact to her role as a social sector entrepreneur, qualitative researcher and writer with Vision In Action, VIA Management Consulting B.V.
-Known for her innovative thinking and dedication to meaningful change, she has shaped a career grounded in research, strategic consulting and civic engagement, with work that bridges academic theory and practical implementation in both nonprofit and political spheres.
+Linda K. Honold is the founder of Vision In Action, a consulting firm focused on organizational development, where she combines her strengths in leadership, research and social impact to support meaningful change.
+In her role as a social sector entrepreneur, qualitative researcher and writer, she is known for her innovative thinking and unique talents.
+She has shaped a career grounded in research, strategic consulting and civic engagement, with work that bridges academic theory and practical implementation in both nonprofit and political spheres.

 Dr. Honold earned a Doctor of Philosophy in human and organizational systems from Fielding Graduate University.
 Her academic achievements also include a Master of Science in industrial relations from the University of Wisconsin-Madison and a Bachelor of Arts in political science with a minor in history from the University of Wisconsin-Eau Claire.
 She later completed a postdoctoral fellowship in democracy and civic sector studies at Fielding Graduate University.
 This extensive academic background has informed her approach to organizational development, civic participation and the empowerment of underrepresented communities.

-At VIA Management Consulting B.V., Dr. Honold has engaged in research and consulting projects that reflect her passion for systemic transformation and leadership development.
+At Vision In Action, Dr. Honold has led research and consulting projects that reflect her passion for systemic transformation and leadership development.
 Her work focuses on supporting mission-driven organizations, with an emphasis on developing inclusive strategies and fostering organizational learning.
 By integrating qualitative methods with systems thinking, she offers insights that help organizations navigate complexity and change with clarity and purpose.

 Dr. Honold’s previous leadership roles include serving as president of the Woman’s Club of Wisconsin, where she focused on strengthening community involvement and expanding the organization’s impact.
 Prior to that, she was the executive director of Wisconsin Voices, a nonprofit dedicated to enhancing civic participation and voter engagement.
 Under her leadership, the organization expanded its reach and deepened its influence in public discourse and advocacy work.